-All Medigap policies must follow federal and state laws designed to protect you, and it must be clearly identified as "Medicare Supplement Insurance."
+All Medigap policies (also known as a Medicare Supplement) must follow federal and state laws designed to protect you, and it must be clearly identified as "Medicare Supplement Insurance."
 Medigap companies in most states can only sell you a "standardized" policy identified by the letters A through N. Each standardized Medigap policy must offer the same basic benefits, no matter which insurance company sells it.
 Cost is usually the only difference between the Medigap policies with the same letter sold by different insurance companies.

-We Will not spam.
-But we do ask for you email address and/or phone number, so we can help you
+Give us 5 minutes of your time.
+Call 352-217-1000 Don't like phones?
+Email us here.
+We will not spam.
+But we do ask for you email address so we can help you.

 Copyright © 2023 D&D Insurance LLC, DBA Florida Medicare Broker - All Rights Reserved.

 This Website serves as an invitation for you, the customer, to inquire about further information regarding Medicare Advantage and Medicare Supplement insurance, and your call will be routed to a licensed agent who can provide you with further information about the insurance plans offered by one or more of our third party partners.
 Submission of your contact information constitutes permission for an agent to contact you with further information, including complete details on cost and coverage of this insurance.